 In a first step and using 13C detection schemes we extended the sequence specific assignment to higher temperatures (310 K).
 A series of 3D 13C detected experiments[31,39,40] ((H)CBCACON, (H)CBCANCO, (H)CCCON and (H)COCON) allowed us to obtain an essentially complete assignment (99.1%, BMRB ID 27443) of backbone heteronuclei and of Cβ, including 12 prolines (which constitute 5.5 % of the primary sequence).
 The secondary structure propensity (SSP) values using this extended data set are reported in Figure S1.

 The CON spectrum was then used as template to determine PRE effects (Figure 1).
 The vast majority of the signals can be resolved allowing us to obtain a nearly complete sampling along the primary sequence.
 Several variants of the CON experiment differing in the starting polarization source (C´, H, HN, schematically shown in Figure 1A) were used to modulate the experimental sensitivity, the extent of the paramagnetic effects as well as the completeness of the data.
-The experiments in which only non-exchangeable nuclear spins are exploited in the magnetization transfer pathway (C´-CON and H-CON) allow us to study IDPs also at high pH and temperature values.[41–43] Moreover, they allow us to detect signals involving proline peptide bonds and thus offer excellent data completeness.
+The experiments in which only non-exchangeable nuclear spins are exploited in the magnetization transfer pathway (C´-CON and H-CON) allow us to study IDPs also at high pH and temperature values.
+It is important to note that alternative approaches using 13C-methyl groups[41–43] is feasible but will suffer of extreme overlapping in disordered segments.
+Moreover, C´- and H-starting polarization sources allow us to detect signals involving proline peptide bonds and thus offer excellent data completeness.
 In addition, they also provide complementary PRE information.
 Indeed the C´-CON, one of the basic 2D protonless experiments, does not exploit 1H in any of the steps of the coherence transfer pathway.
 Therefore the observed PREs depend on electron-nucleus dipole-dipole interactions sensed by carbonyl carbon atoms (C´ PREs) which are smaller compared to those sensed by protons by a factor (C/H)2 at the same electron-nucleus distance[25,28,44].
 This implies that residues close to the paramagnetic tag are affected to a lower extent by paramagnetic relaxation enhancement and show a better signal-to-noise ratio compared to the variants that exploit 1H as a starting polarization source.
 In other words, the C´-CON experiment allows us to monitor effects at shorter distances from the paramagnetic tag, and potentially provides new restraints for ensemble calculations in IDPs.
 Proton-start experiments (H-CON and HN-CON) instead are more sensitive to paramagnetic effects because protons, with their high gyromagnetic ratio compared to carbon, are reintroduced in the coherence transfer pathway to transfer coherence from protons to heteronuclei (13C or 15N).
-[42,45]The H-CON still permits to monitor proline residues as in the C´-CON but it provides a measure of the PRE effects sensed by H nuclear spins (H PREs).
+In all cases, the inter-scan delays were set long enough (4-6s) to avoid undesirable effects that difficult the true PRE interpretation, as was previously reported[42,45].
+The H-CON still permits to monitor proline residues as in the C´-CON but it provides a measure of the PRE effects sensed by H nuclear spins (H PREs).
 The HN-CON experiment, instead, provides less complete information because it does not allow us to monitor prolines and it is more vulnerable to solvent exchange effects that may become prominent approaching physiological temperature and pH.
 However, the HN-CON is still useful for the determination of PRE effects in IDPs because of the different magnetization transfer pathway exploited in this experiment.
 Indeed, cross peaks observed in the different variants of the experiment (C´-CON, H-CON and HN-CON) share common frequencies (C´i-Ni+1); however, their intensities are modulated by different magnetization transfer pathways, as indicated in